Talking about the Appalachian Trail

 In 2013 while in our early 40’s, we quit our corporate jobs and became, what we call, Intentionally Unemployed.
 We sold everything except nine suitcases of possessions and moved to Costa Rica.
 We had achieved what most consider to be the American Dream: nice cars, big house, and enough money so as not to worry about too many things.
 We had everything except the time to enjoy it.
 Life is short, and our intention was to live it; to start accumulating adventures and stop amassing stuff.

 In total we lived in Central America just shy of four years.
 I know what you are thinking, why the hell would you leave paradise?
 I get it, it seems crazy, but we moved to Costa Rica to live, not die.
 Living abroad had run its course, we had learned and explored much, and it was time to move on to something else.
 What better way to figure out what comes next than spending half a year in the woods talking about it.

 The Appalachian Trail

-The Appalachian Trail (AT) is, arguably, the most famous long-distance backpacking trail in the United States.
+The Appalachian Trail (AT) is, arguably, the most famous long-distance backpacking trail in the United States, and a must-do hike on your USA Travel Bucketlist.
 The trail was made even more famous by Bill Bryson’s international bestselling book, A Walk in the Woods, and its subsequent movie.